Beskamir/TopHatNotify/readme.md

  - Developed and tested on Windows 10
  - Should be crossplatform except for win10toast
  - Uses Python 3 but it might be compatible with Python 2

+## Known issues
+ - Might have some false positives

+## Nice to have features that I probably won't implement unless I get bored
+ - Different notification sound for first message vs reminders
+ - Time stamp the notifications when printing them to the console